LAStools/LAStools/bin/proj_README.md

 - Conversion and representation of CRS in various formats (EPSG, WKT, PROJ string, PROJJSON).
 - Retrieval of metadata such as ellipsoids, axes, and datum information related to a CRS.

-The integration of the PROJ library provides a flexible and powerful means to perform geodetic transformations directly within the LAStools.
+The integration of the PROJ library provides a flexible and powerful means to perform geodetic transformations directly within LAStools.

 The source code for the PROJ library is available at https://github.com/OSGeo/PROJ.